Vir-Sikand/fantasyBB/README.md

 # fantasyBB
-A project to help pick up fantasy basketball players off the waiver wire based on recent performance and league availability.
+A flask and python project to help pick up fantasy basketball players off the waiver wire based on recent performance and league availability.
+Utilizes espn-api, as well as OpenAI API for league info retrieval and reccomendations.